-Date This certifies that Dollars, the interest of has deposited with me the sum of which is to be forever applied in accordance , apter 114, General Laws (Ter.
-Ed.), for the Centrely.
-Treasurer, Town of Bolton
+Date This certifies that has deposited with me Dollars, the interest of which is to be forever er applied in accordance with the provisions of Section 25, Chapter 114, Gener ral Laws (Ter.
+Ed.), for the care of lot number on the plan of the Cemetery.
+Treasurer, Town of Bolt ton

-- 1.8.4 The Cemetery Committee shall not be required to expend the interest on each deposit annually but may, at its discretion, allow it to accumulate in order to do more satisfactory work. - 1.8.5 Lots in the cemeteries shall be free to inhabitants of the Town of Bolton.
+- 1.8.4 The Cemetery Committee shall not be required to expend the interest on each deposit annually but may, at its discretion, allow it to accumulate in order to do more satisfactory work. - 1.8.5 Lots in the cemeteries shall be free to inhabitants of the Town of Bolton. - 1.8.6 The assignment of lots shall convey only the right of burial.
+The Title to all lots shall be vested in the Town. - 1.8.7 No lots shall be graded, nor shrubbery or trees planted, nor monuments erected, in any cemetery, except with the approval of the Cemetery Committee.

-- 1.8.6 The assignment of lots shall convey only the right of burial.
-The Title to all lots shall be vested in the Town. - 1.8.7 No lots shall be graded, nor shrubbery or trees planted, nor monuments erected, in any cemetery, except with the approval of the Cemetery Committee. - 1.8.8 Any grave opened in Bolton cemeteries shall be paid for at the rate of no less than \$150.00 for regular hours.
+1.8.8 Any grave opened in Bolton cemeteries shall be paid for at the rate of no less than \$150.00 for regular hours.
 The rate for overtime or weekends shall be no less than \$250.00 and holiday hours shall be no less than \$500.00.